xndcn/symbols-tree-view/README.md

 # symbols-tree-view package

-Symbols Tree View for Atom.io, just like taglist for VIM.
+Symbols Tree View for Atom.io, just like taglist or tagbar for VIM.

 tag-generator.coffee comes from http://github.com/atom/symbols-view